Connect with Nature in SF

 Celebrate the Earth

 Catch a sunrise or sunset.
 Track the moon.
 Observe the clouds.
 Honor Earth Day and bring attention to climate justice by recycling materials to make #WindowEarths (Ruth Asawa School Environment Club).
 Learn about oceans with the Randall Museum.

 Engage all of the senses

 Find a spot in nature.
 Sit still and observe what you see, hear and feel.

 Make delicious food together and appreciate the work that went into bringing your food to the table.
 Recipe ideas with lesson plans (Food Corps).

 read about nature.
 Take story time outdoors if possible

 Join the SF Public library Virtual Storytime with special guests like Mayor Breed!
-Check out these multicultural book recommendations for K-5 plus virtual nature storytime ideas like Señorita Mariposa, a bilingual Spanish-English story about Monarch butterfly migration (SF Botanical Gardens).
+Tandem Partners in Early learning has storytime and activity guides for young children.
+Check out these multicultural book recommendations for K-5 plus virtual nature storytime ideas like Señorita Mariposa, a bilingual Spanish-English story about Monarch butterfly migration from the SF Botanical Gardens.